 Things I have never been happy with

 Filters on a tele lens can lead to artefacts.
-I am thus using UV filters only on wide angle lenses.
+I am thus using UV filters only on wide angle lenses and mainly to protect these from scratches

 Battery grip: it is expensive and I used it in the end only for time lapse videos based on thousands of pictures.